 One common type of water filter technology is activated carbon.
 Activated carbon is carbon that has more pores on its surface.
 When water passes through, contaminants like chlorine and other organic components get trapped inside the pores.

 This results in cleaner, better-tasting water.
 Many people have this type of water filtration system in portable pitchers in their kitchens.
-It’s inexpensive and easy to get.
+It’s inexpensive and easy to get water filtering systems.

 Reverse osmosis is when water is forced back through membranes with small pores using high water pressure.
 Reverse osmosis as a water filtration system is a more expensive option, but very effective at removing contaminants like heavy metal.